 You can also use instant coffee when you run out of coffee beans.
 It doesn’t require a filter or a brewing machine, so having some around will always prove useful in a pinch.
 And finally, it can give you an instant energy boost when you’re running late, or the power is out.

 While there are plenty of substitutes for coffee filters, these 6 methods are the most feasible.
 So the next time you’re out of coffee filters, you don’t have to panic.
 People have survived for centuries without them.
-All you have to do is go through our list, pick the most appealing method, and start brewing!
+All you have to do is go through my list, pick the most appealing method, and start brewing!